Convergence Guarantees for Gradient-Based Training of Neural PDE Solvers: From Linear to Nonlinear PDEs: Conclusion

 \section{Conclusion}

-In this paper, we unify the convergence analysis of neural network methods for solving PDEs, covering both linear and nonlinear cases.
-By leveraging the neural tangent kernel framework and the \L{}ojasiewicz inequality within the random feature model, we provide rigorous convergence guarantees and reveal the implicit regularization properties of the random feature model.
-Our theory shows that both gradient flow and implicit gradient descent converge reliably under mild, verifiable conditions, even in nonlinear and high-dimensional settings.

-Our current focus for solving nonlinear PDEs is on two-layer networks with fixed inner-layer parameters.
-Future work will extend this analysis to deeper architectures and settings where all parameters are trained.
-We also aim to investigate optimization near saddle points and clarify conditions for convergence to local versus global minima.
-These directions will further enhance both the theoretical understanding and practical robustness of neural network-based PDE solvers.
+In this paper, we develop a unified convergence analysis for neural network-based PDE solvers, encompassing both linear and nonlinear equations.
+Leveraging the neural tangent kernel framework and the \L{}ojasiewicz inequality within the random feature model, we establish rigorous convergence guarantees and highlight the intrinsic implicit regularization effect of the random feature approach.
+Our theoretical results show that both gradient flow and implicit gradient descent can achieve reliable convergence under mild conditions, even for nonlinear problems.
+While our current analysis for nonlinear PDEs focuses on random feature models, future work will seek to extend these results to fully-trainable architectures under suitable assumptions.
+We also intend to investigate optimization dynamics near saddle points and clarify the conditions distinguishing convergence to local versus global minima.
+Pursuing these directions will further strengthen the theoretical foundations and enhance the practical reliability of neural network-based PDE solvers.